 If you want to have a good bitrate you can use something like the following line.

-Type ffmpeg -h encoder=libx264
+Type ffmpeg -h encoder=libx264 for more options.

 ffmpeg -i input -vf scale=1920:-1 -c:v libx264 -preset veryslow -crf 18 output.mkv